Online Forex Payments FAQs

 It is very important that we have the correct account details for you.
 If you wish to update your email address, mobile number, you will need to contact us using one of the options on our contact us page.
 Please provide your details and one of our designated staff members will get in touch with you within the next two business days.

-I would like to apply for Online Forex Payment Services but my business current account is dormant.
+I would like to apply for Online Forex Payment Services but my business current account is inactive Accounts.
 How can I re-activate my account?

 If you haven’t transacted on your business current account for over 18 months your account will no longer be active.
 Before we can re-activate your account, we’ll need to ensure that we have your up-to-date contact details.
 We will also need to conduct a review of your account.